Regd.No.: 126198/071/072

 Day 17 : Hike to Kalapathar 5,545 m trek to Pheriche 4,130 m – 06 hrs.

-Yet, another highlights of this trip to be accomplished climb to the top of Kalapathar the highest point of this adventure at 5,545 meters offering stupendous panorama of surrounding mountains with Mt.
-Pumori high above the rocky top of Kalapathar and view of Mt.
-Everest at mere distance, the climb leads for two hours on the steep path, on reaching enjoy the glamorous views on the highest spot of this adventure, from here reach Gorakshep for breakfast and continue descend towards Lobuche and to Thukla and then on the new trail to Pheriche, walk leads downhill for an hour and into the windy valley floor walking for an hour to Pheriche located on a wide valley with windy afternoon with views of Cholatse, Tawache and Ama Dablam, this place with HRA station (Himalayan Rescue Association).
+Yet, another highlight of this trip to be accomplished climb to the top of Kalapathar the highest point of this adventure at 5,545 meters offering a stupendous panorama of surrounding mountains with Mt.
+Pumori high above the rocky top of Kalapathar and a view of Mt.
+Everest at a mere distance, the climb leads for two hours on the steep path, on reaching enjoy the glamorous views on the highest spot of this adventure, from here reach Gorakshep for breakfast and continue descend towards Lobuche and to Thukla and then on the new trail to Pheriche, walk leads downhill for an hour and into the windy valley floor walking for an hour to Pheriche located on a wide valley with windy afternoon with views of Cholatse, Tawache and Ama Dablam, this place with HRA station (Himalayan Rescue Association).

 Food